SS Great Eastern: Suez Canal concerns

-The Suez Canal, which opened in 1869, was a setback for the ship: the ship was too wide for the canal, and going around Africa it would not be able to compete with ships that could use the canal.
-One famed Arab navigator proposed taking the ship through the canal, but this was never attempted.
+The Suez Canal, which opened in 1869, was a setback for the ship, as at the time the channel was too shallow for Great Eastern to navigate.
+Going around Africa it would not be able to compete with ships that could use the canal.
+Ali Rischdi, a famed Arab navigator, proposed taking the ship through the canal, but this was never attempted.

 1885–1890: Break up

-At the end of her cable-laying career – hastened by the launch of the CS Faraday, a ship purpose built for cable laying – she was refitted as a liner, but once again efforts to make her a commercial success failed.
+At the end of her cable-laying career – hastened by the launch of the CS Faraday, a ship purpose-built for cable laying – she was refitted as a liner, but once again efforts to make her a commercial success failed.
 She remained moored in Milford Harbour for some time, annoying the Milford harbour board, which wanted to build dockyards in the area.
 Many proposals for the ship were raised; according to one source, pubs were full of talk of filling her with gunpowder and blowing her up.
 The ship was ultimately saved, however, as a dock engineer (Frederick Appleby) was able to build a dock around her, using the ship's massive hulk as a station for driving pylons.
 During her 11 years moored in Milford, she accrued a large amount of biofouling on her hull.
 Early marine naturalist Henry Lee (best known at the time for his skepticism towards sea monsters) conducted an extensive study of her hull, calculating she had ~300 tons of marine life attached to her.
 She was sold at auction, at Lloyd's on 4 November 1885, by order of the Court of Chancery.
 Bidding commenced at £10,000, rising to £26,200 and sold to Mr Mattos, a city merchant.